fallen-icarus/cardano-options/README.md

 # Cardano-Options
-A p2p derivatives protocol for writing, buying, and trading American-style *covered* options contracts on the Cardano Settlement Layer.
+A [p2p-DeFi protocol](https://github.com/zhekson1/CSL-DeFi-Protocols) for writing, buying, and trading American-style *covered* options contracts on the Cardano Settlement Layer.

 ## Table of Contents
 - [Abstract](#abstract)